Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Preliminaries

 In the remainder of this paper, when dealing with probabilities concerning random graphs, the notation $ \P $ (without mentioning the probability model explicitly) represents the probability measure of the true degree models.
 For example, the conclusion of Theorem \ref{thm:Enumeration_ER} can be written as

 Note that the degree sequence in $ \SBM(m,n,p,q) $ is sampled from three independent subgraphs: $ \sfG(m,p) $, $ \sfG(n,p) $ and $ \sfG(m,n,q) $.
 Using Theorem \ref{thm:Enumeration_ER}, when considering the marginal probabilities on a single block, we can replace the true degrees of the \ER subgraph with the integrated degree model, and henceforth reduce it to the independent degree model.
 Specifically, we have the following result.
+In the displays below, the event involving $|\Vp{0}\cap\Vp{1}|$ uses only the one-side marginal degree sequence of the initial $+$ block together with the cross-degrees, and the event involving $|\Vm{0}\cap\Vm{1}|$ uses only the corresponding one-side marginal of the initial $-$ block together with the cross-degrees.
+We are not replacing the full joint SBM degree sequence by independent marginals.